 We have all heard stories of students in the United States (US) committing suicide due to extensive bullying.
 Just because you don’t hear of it hear, it doesn’t mean that it doesn’t happen.

-In the recent years, there has been a significant increase in the number of students committing suicide.
+In recent years, there has been a significant increase in the number of students committing suicide.
 People assume it is due to family problems or too much stress and the pressure to perform.

 There have been cases of bullying in Singapore that led to suicide.